appsemble/appsemble/docs/03-guide/basic-app.md

 ## Detail view

 The detail page only displays person’s first name and last name.
-Often such an overview is handy, but it is desired to add the ability to see more details.
+Often such an overview is handy, but it is often desired to add the ability to see more details.
 Another use case might be a form for editing the resource, but for now we’ll focus on viewing.

 Add a new page: